Aosta Valley: Demographics

+As of 2026, the population is 122,554, of which 49.2% are male, and 50.8% are female.
+Minors make up 14.0% of the population, and seniors make up 26.3%.

-The population density of Aosta Valley is by far the lowest of the Italian regions.
-In 2008, 38.9 inhabitants per km^{2} were registered in the region, whereas the average national figure was 198.8, though the region has extensive uninhabitable areas of mountain and glacier, with a substantial part of the population living in the central valley.
+At 37.6 inhabitants per km², the population density of Aosta Valley is by far the lowest of the Italian regions, far lower than the national average of 195.1.
+The region has extensive uninhabitable areas of mountain and glacier, with a substantial part of the population living in the central valley.

 Negative natural population growth since 1976 has been more than offset by immigration.
 The region has one of Italy's lowest birth rates, with a rising average age.
 This, too, is partly compensated by immigration, since most immigrants arriving in the region are younger people working in the tourist industry.
-Between 1991 and 2001, the population of Aosta Valley grew by 3.1%, which is the highest growth among the Italian regions.
+Between 1991 and 2011, the population of the Aosta Valley grew by 9.4%, which is the highest growth among the Italian regions.
 With a negative natural population growth, this is due exclusively to positive net migration.
-Between 2001 and 2011, the population of Aosta Valley grew by a further 7.07%.
-As of 2006, the Italian National Institute of Statistics (ISTAT) estimated that 4,976 foreign-born immigrants live in Aosta Valley, equal to 4.0% of the total regional population.

 The Valdôtain population and their language dialects have been the subject of some sociological research.